 - 390. Society shaped attitudes about the people in care and impacted how they were treated.
 This included the attitudes and views of staff and carers. - 391.
 The Inquiry found that Māori, Pacific, Deaf, disabled, Takatāpui, Rainbow, and MVPFAFF+ survivors, and survivors who experienced mental distress were targeted and faced additional trauma as a result of abuse and neglect in State and faith-based care.
 In many cases, staff and carers' attitudes reflected those in broader society which were discriminatory and reflected racism, ableism, sexism, homophobic and transphobic views. - 392.
-At the Inquiry's State Institutional Response Hearing, the Chief Executive for Oranga Tamariki, (Chappie) Te Kani, acknowledged that one of the reasons Oranga Tamariki is trying to lift cultural capability across its workforce is because personal biases still exist and could be held by some Oranga Tamariki employees.188 - 393.
-At the Inquiry's Ūhia te Māramatanga Disability and Mental Health Institutional Care Hearing, expert panellist Dr Tristram Ingham (Ngāti Kahungunu, Ngāti Porou) described how the differential quality of care received "is perpetuated, in particular, by culturally unsafe models imposed on tāngata whaikaha Māori and Māori experiences of institutional racism and explicit and implicit racism within services".189 Recent developments in relation to social attitudes are discussed further under Recommendation 128.
+At the Inquiry's State Institutional Response hearing, the Chief Executive for Oranga Tamariki, (Chappie) Te Kani, acknowledged that one of the reasons Oranga Tamariki is trying to lift cultural capability across its workforce is because personal biases still exist and could be held by some Oranga Tamariki employees. - 393.
+At the Inquiry's Ūhia te Māramatanga Disability and Mental Health Hearing, expert panellist Dr Tristram Ingham (Ngāti Kahungunu, Ngāti Porou) described how the differential quality of care received "is perpetuated, in particular, by culturally unsafe models imposed on tāngata whaikaha Māori and Māori experiences of institutional racism and explicit and implicit racism within services".
+Recent developments in relation to social attitudes are discussed further under Recommendation 128.

-188 Transcript of evidence of Chappie Te Kani, Chief Executive of Oranga Tamariki, at the Inquiry's State Institutional Response Hearing (22 August 2022, page 638).
+Transcript of evidence of Chappie Te Kani, Chief Executive of Oranga Tamariki, at the Inquiry's State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 22 August 2022, page 638).

-189 Transcript of evidence of Dr Tristram Ingham at the Inquiry's Ūhia te Māramatanga Disability, Deaf and Mental Health Institutional Care Hearing (20 July 2022, page 647).
+Transcript of evidence of Dr Tristram Ingham at the Inquiry's Ūhia te Māramatanga Disability, Deaf and Mental Health Institution Hearing (Royal Commission of Inquiry into Abuse in Care, 20 July 2022, page 647).